riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_project** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :

-Create a new or load an existing project on the scanner with name from parameter '~project_name'.
+Load an existing project on the scanner with name from parameter '~project_name'.
+If the project name is empty or the project can not be loaded, a new project will be created automatically.

 Response:
 success = True -> message: Project Name